A survey of the parameter space of the compressible liquid drop model as applied to the neutron star inner crust: The Compressible Liquid Drop Model

 \section{The Compressible Liquid Drop Model}

-We use the CLDM originally formulated by BBP \cite{BBP1971} and updated to incorporate non-spherical nuclear shapes by Watanabe, Iida and Sato \cite{Iida1997,Watanabe2000,Watanabe2000_2}.
+We use the CLDM originally formulated by BBP \cite{BBP1971} and updated to incorporate non-spherical nuclear shapes by Watanabe, Iida and Sato \cite{Watanabe2000,Watanabe2000_2,Iida1997}.
 For completeness, we recall the main ingredients of the CLDM.
-Assuming a regular crystal structure for crustal matter, a repeating unit cell can be identified in which a single nucleus (or nuclear cluster) containing all the protons of the cell resides immersed in an external, uniform neutron fluid.
+Assuming a regular crystal structure for crustal matter, a repeating unit cell can be identified in which a single nucleus (or pasta segment) resides, immersed in an external, uniform neutron fluid.
 A homogeneous gas of electrons is present to neutralize the positive protonic charge.
-We consider the five canonical nuclear geometries (the `pasta' shapes): spherical, cylindrical, planar, cylindrical bubble and spherical bubble.
-The dimensionality of the shapes are specified by a parameter $d=3, 2, 1$ for spherical, cylindrical and planar geometries respectively.
-The Wigner-Seitz (WS) approximation is employed, in which the actual unit cell is replaced by an equally volumed unit cell of spherical, cylindrical or planar geometry depending on the pasta shape chosen. \be \ve_{\rm cell}(r_{\rm c},x,n,n_{\rm n}) = v \big[ n E(n,x) + \ve_{\rm exch} + \ve_{\rm thick} \big] + u\ve_{\rm surf} + u \ve_{\rm Coul} + (1-v) n_{\rm n} E(n_{\rm n}, 0) + \ve_{\rm e} (n_{\rm e}) \ee
+We consider the three canonical geometries for nuclear clusters (the `pasta' shapes): spherical, cylindrical and planar, specified by a dimensionality parameter $d=3, 2, 1$ respectively.
+The particular shape can refer to the geometry of the charged nuclear phase of matter (i.e. that which contains the protons) or the pure neutron phase (the bubble phases).
+The Wigner-Seitz (WS) approximation is employed, in which the physical unit cell is replaced by one of equal volume with the same geometry as the nuclear cluster.
+The total energy density of the matter can be written (neglecting rest masses) \be \ve_{\rm cell}(r_{\rm c},x,n,n_{\rm n}) = v \big[ n E(n,x) + \ve_{\rm exch} + \ve_{\rm thick} \big] + u(\ve_{\rm surf} + \ve_{\rm curv}) + u \ve_{\rm Coul} + (1-v) n_{\rm n} E(n_{\rm n}, 0) + \ve_{\rm e} (n_{\rm e}), \ee